 Fruit preparation (make up to 2 days in advance)

-- Clean each fruit by soaking in 1 part vinegar and 3 part water solution for 5 minutes.
+- Clean each fruit by soaking in 1 part vinegar and 3 part water solution for 5 minutes (Check out other awesome uses for vinegar here).
 Then rinse fruit thoroughly with water.

 - Cut fruit:

 - Pineapple – slice 1/2″-3/4″ thick disks (thinner than your cookie cutters) and use cookie cutter to cut out flowers and stars.
 Trim each flower and star with a sharp knife so it looks sharp and clean.
 Do NOT thread pineapple pieces yet.

 - Honeydew – cut fruit in half lengthwise and remove seed and pulp.
 If the melon is large, you can cut it in half again to make quarter-moon wedges around 1 1/2″ thick.
 Trim off the rind and cut diagonally across the wedge to make 2 identical triangular wedges.
 Thread the wedges onto skewers.
 See above for image.